Disambiguation of Emotion Annotations by Contextualizing Events in Plausible Narratives: Human Annotation Setup and Analysis

 \subsection{Annotation of Event Chains}

-We collect 780 annotations of event chains, which corresponds to three annotations per 13 backstories, generated by each of the two methods, for each of the 10 sampled events.
-The setup for the annotation of event chains is shown in \Cref{fig:chainannotation}.

-\Cref{tab:pe_annoe_m_bc} shows the annotated labels in comparison to the labels in the prompts with the baseline method.
+We collect 780 annotations of event chains, which corresponds to three annotations per 13 backstories, generated by each of the two methods, for each of the 10 sampled events. \Cref{tab:pe_annoe_m_bc} shows the annotated labels in comparison to the labels in the prompts with the baseline method.
 This annotation results in the evaluation scores as shown in \Cref{tab:sc_pe_annoe_m_bc}.
 The comparison of the annotated labels to the labels in the prompts with the PCR method results in the evaluation scores as shown in \Cref{tab:sc_pe_annoe_m_igc}.

-We also evaluate the mean proportion of annotators who annotated the prompted emotion for chains per emotion category as shown in \Cref{fig:plot2}.

 We also ask annotators to evaluate the quality of the narratives based on a five-point Likert scale regarding the contextual influence of the backstory, realism of the story and whether it is written by a human or by an AI.
 Results for this annotation (see \Cref{tab:annos}) do not show clear differences between the two tested methods.